FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Method

 where $\hat{M_o^i}$ is the $i$-th generated object, $d_i$ is the sampled distance and $\bm{x}_c$ is the object center of $M_o'$.
 Then we select the object with the smallest distance to the hand contact points from the $N$ generated candidates, denoted as $\hat{M_o}$, which will be used in the subsequent optimization with fixed transformation.

+\textbf{Hand Contact Optimization}: To analyze the contact regions, we design a visual question answering (VQA) task with the prompt ``Identify the contact areas between the hand and the object.''
+We feed the HOI image into a Vision-Language Model (VLM) and query: ``Which fingers are in contact with the object in this HOI image?''
+Since the hand keypoints in the MANO hand model are predefined, once the finger contact information is obtained, we use this information along with the corresponding MANO hand keypoints as the basis for the hand-object contact optimization.
+The detailed process is illustrated in Fig.~\ref{fig:prompt}.

-\textbf{Hand Contact Optimization}: To further address the imperfections in the generated HOI scenes—such as floating and interpenetration during hand-object contact—we draw inspiration from several energy terms proposed in DexGraspNet\cite{dexgraspnet} and design a hand contact optimization module to enhance the physical plausibility and quality of the interaction.
+To further address the imperfections in the generated HOI scenes—such as floating and interpenetration during hand-object contact—we draw inspiration from several energy terms proposed in DexGraspNet\cite{dexgraspnet} and design a hand contact optimization module to enhance the physical plausibility and quality of the interaction.
 We first define the following distance loss $\mathcal{L}_{dis}$ to ensure the hand contact points are as close as possible to the object surface:

-where $P_{contact}$ are the contact points on the hand, which are determined by the contact state distribution of the hand surface obtained in Sec.~\ref{sec:3.1}. $SDF(\cdot,M_o)$ is the signed distance function of object $M_o$.
+where $P_{contact}$ are the contact points on the hand, which are determined by the VLM. $SDF(\cdot,M_o)$ is the signed distance function of object $M_o$.
 We define the interpenetration loss to avoid interpenetration between the hand and the object:

 where the value of $SDF(x,M_o)$ is negative when $x$ is inside the object $M_o$.
 We further introduce the self-penetration loss from DexGraspNet \cite{dexgraspnet} to ensure the plausibility of optimized hand pose: